SethSmigelski/under-the-weather/readme.txt

 * **Nominatim (OpenStreetMap) API:** The Coordinate Finder tool sends the location name entered by the administrator to the Nominatim geocoding service to retrieve latitude and longitude coordinates.

-Here are the links to their privacy policy:
+Here is the link to their privacy policy:
     * **Privacy Policy:** [https://osmfoundation.org/wiki/Privacy_Policy](https://osmfoundation.org/wiki/Privacy_Policy)

 == Changelog ==